 Thus, you will prevent the pot from sitting in the water and absorbing that moisture back up.
 It also allows for more air to get in through the drainage hole and keep the roots aerated.

-Using a good quality potting soil is also really important.
+Using good quality potting soil is also really important.
 You don’t want to use garden soil because it’s too heavy and too compact.
-Use a soil that is specifically meant for putting plants in pots.
+Use soil that is specifically meant for putting plants in pots.

 Most herbs prefer temperatures that we like.
 They can take cooler temperatures at night but generally, room temperature is fine.
 The most important thing is not to place them near any windows because windows get quite a lot colder than the actual temperature in the room.
 So, if you have tender herbs like Basil and they’re up against the window it can damage their leaves.